Draga Mašin: Queen

-Despite Draga (aged 33) being nine years older than King Aleksandar, the couple married on 5 August 1900 in a formal ceremony.
+Despite Draga (aged 33) being ten years older than King Aleksandar, the couple married on 5 August 1900 in a formal ceremony.
 When Aleksandar announced their engagement, public opinion turned against him, viewing him as a besotted young fool in the power of a "wicked" seductress.

-Before proclaiming his intended engagement, Alexander failed to seek the counsel of his father.
-At that time, King Milan was in Karlsbad, actively engaged in arranging a dynastic alliance that would strengthen the Obrenović dynasty through marriage with a suitable German princess—specifically Princess Alexandra Karoline of Schaumburg-Lippe, of the Schaumburg-Lippe branch of an ancient House of Lippe and sister to the Queen of Württemberg.
-Alexander neither consulted his Prime Minister Dr. Vladan Đorđević, who was visiting the Universal Exhibition in Paris at the time of the announcement.

 Dowager Queen Natalija bitterly opposed the marriage, and was exiled by her son, in part because of her attitude.
-The King's many arbitrary and unpopular acts, such as April Constitution in 1901, were blamed on Draga's influence.
+The King's many arbitrary and unpopular acts were blamed on Draga's influence.
 There were rumors that Aleksandar would name Draga's elder brother Nikodije Lunjevica as heir-presumptive to the throne.
 (Both her brothers were serving as army officers at the time of the marriage and appear to have been unpopular with their peers.)

 The Queen Draga of Serbia's Decoration was instituted in her honour on 7 April 1902.
 This medal was awarded to ladies for "achieving meritorious charitable work".

 Assassination

 The rumour concerning the royal succession led to the couple's assassination.
 On the night of 10–11 June 1903, a group of army officers invaded the royal palace, led by Colonel Dragutin Dimitrijević and others.
 Troops led by other officers involved in the conspiracy were deployed near the palace, and the royal guards did not offer effective resistance during the confusion after the electric lighting of the building was turned off.
-Initially the conspirators were unable to find Aleksandar and Draga.
-However an aide of the king was captured and, either out of sympathy for the conspiracy or out of fear for his own life, revealed that they were hiding in a large built-in wardrobe off their bedroom.
+Initially, the conspirators were unable to find Aleksandar and Draga.
+However an aide of the king was captured and, either out of sympathy for the conspiracy or out of fear for his own life, revealed that they were hiding in a large built-in wardrobe of their bedroom.

 Another account says that Aleksandar did not shut the secret door properly.
 Emerging partially dressed, the couple were murdered with sword thrusts and pistol shots by the officers, some of whom were reportedly drunk.
 The bodies were mutilated and afterwards thrown from a palace balcony onto piles of garden manure.
 Draga's two brothers, Nikodije and Nikola, were executed by firing squad on the same day.
-It was not until 19th June that the Lunjevica sisters, including the elder one Hristina Petrović with her children, left the country and settled permanently in Switzerland.
+It was not until 19 June that the Lunjevica sisters, including the elder one Hristina Petrović with her children, left the country and settled permanently in Switzerland.